Plant: Plant structure

 Most plants are multicellular.
-Plant cells differentiate into multiple cell types, forming tissues such as the vascular tissue with specialized xylem and phloem of leaf veins and stems, and organs with different physiological functions such as roots to absorb water and minerals, stems for support and to transport water and synthesized molecules, leaves for photosynthesis, and flowers for reproduction.
+Plant cells differentiate into multiple cell types, forming tissues such as the vascular tissue with specialised xylem and phloem of leaf veins and stems, and organs with varied physiological functions.
+These include roots to absorb water and minerals, stems for support and to transport water and synthesised molecules, leaves for photosynthesis, and flowers for sexual reproduction.

 Photosynthesis

-Plants photosynthesize, manufacturing food molecules (sugars) using energy obtained from light.
+Plants photosynthesise, manufacturing food molecules (sugars) using energy obtained from light.
 Plant cells contain chlorophylls inside their chloroplasts, which are green pigments that are used to capture light energy.
 The end-to-end chemical equation for photosynthesis is: